NativeSummary/native_summary_bai/README.md

 ## setup

++ clone this repo, and init submodule `git submodule update --init`.

 + install ghidra.

 + create `gradle.properties` in project root, and set appropriate properties (on Windows, use `/` or `\\` instead of `\`)